zsaylors/FilmQueryProject/README.md

 ### How to Run
+Access to the sdvid database is needed to run the program.

 Download the files from the GitHub repository.

 Open the files in an Java Integrated Development Environment such as Eclipse (free).